FIT Files Structure

 • timestamp: Event time

-• event: FIT_EVENT_TIMER
+• event: Event::Timer

-• event_type: START or STOP
+• event_type: EventType::Start or EventType::Stop

-Activity Messages
+Activity Messages

 • Purpose: Top-level activity info.